Heating Your Home Safely

-The National Fire Protection Associations latest data shows that in 2010, heating equipment was involved in an estimated 57,100 U.S. home structure fires, resulting in 490 civilian deaths, 1,540 civilian injuries, and $1.1 billion in property damage.
+The National Fire Protection Associations latest data shows that in one year, heating equipment was involved in an estimated 57,100 U.S. home structure fires, resulting in 490 civilian deaths, 1,540 civilian injuries, and $1.1 billion in property damage.
 By following these fire prevention measures, you can greatly reduce the risk of fire in your home and enjoy a safe winter season.

 Fireplaces, Furnaces and Portable Heaters

 - Keep children and combustibles at least three feet away from all heating equipment, stoves and fireplaces.

 - If you use an electric heater do not overload the circuit.
 Choose an extension cord the same size or larger than the appliance electrical cord.

 - Always remember to turn portable heaters off when leaving the room or going to bed.

 - Make sure your fireplace has a sturdy screen to stop sparks from flying into the room.

 - Before going to sleep, ensure the fire in your fireplace is completely extinguished.
 Never close the fireplace damper if hot ashes remain in the fireplace.
 The fire may reheat and force toxic carbon monoxide into your house.

 - Always let ashes cool before putting them in a closed metal container.
 Keep the container outside, a safe distance away from your home.